CodeSugar/kind-argoCD/README.md

 # kind-argoCD

-A simple project to demonstrate the uses of argoCD
+A project to demonstrate the uses of Terraform ( IaaC ), KinD ( Kubernetes in Docker ) and ArgoCD.

+All the setup can be run in Github Copilot, features:

+- Initialize the Kubernetes Cluster using Terraform
+- Setup Nginx Ingress in the Cluster
+- Setup ArgoCD in the cluster
+- Ingress definition for ArgoCD using Nginx

+Future features

+- Add KinD load balancer
+- Add example http endpoint using KinD Loadbalancer
+- Add argo Workflows
+- Add visualization for Kubernetes Cluster
+- Add users roles for ArgoCD
+- Add argoCD projects

 ---